Peelian principles: International influence

 The influence of this philosophy can still be found today in many parts of the Commonwealth of Nations, including Canada, Australia, and New Zealand.
 It is also seen in the police forces of the Crown dependencies and British Overseas Territories.
 The British model of policing influenced policing in the United States; the principles informed the American community policing movement in the 1960s and are still a component of more recent policing doctrine.
 American law-enforcement reformer William Bratton called them "my bible" in 2014, but others commented in 2020 that the application of the principles in the US appears "increasingly theoretical".
 The term is sometimes applied to describe policing in the Republic of Ireland, and in Northern Ireland.
-While Hong Kong was a British colony, and for a time afterwards, the concept of policing by consent was applied, but that approach has since faded out.
+During a period of time when Hong Kong was a British colony, and for a time afterwards, the concept of policing by consent was applied, but some argue that the approach has since faded out.
 The concept has been applied to other countries as well, whose police forces are routinely unarmed.

 Some countries, such as Finland, Norway and other Nordic countries developed a consensual model of policing independently of the Peelian principles.